bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^32^ “If you love those who love you, what credit is that to you?
 For even sinners love those who love them. ^33^ If you do good to those who do good to you, what credit is that to you?
 For even sinners do the same. ^34^ If you lend to those from whom you hope to receive, what credit is that to you?
 Even sinners lend to sinners, to receive back as much. ^35^ But love your enemies, and do good, and lend, expecting nothing back; and your reward will be great, and you will be children of the Most High; for he is kind towards the unthankful and evil. ^36^ “Therefore be merciful, even as your Father is also merciful. ^37^ Don’t judge, and you won’t be judged.
 Don’t condemn, and you won’t be condemned.
 Set free, and you will be set free.

-^38^ “Give, and it will be given to you: good measure, pressed down, shaken together, and running over, will be given to you.^^ For with the same measure you measure it will be measured back to you.”
+^38^ “Give, and it will be given to you: good measure, pressed down, shaken together, and running over, will be given to you.^a^ For with the same measure you measure it will be measured back to you.”
-^[6:38 literally, into your bosom.]
+^a^[**6:38** literally, into your bosom.]

 ^39^ He spoke a parable to them.
 “Can the blind guide the blind?
 Won’t they both fall into a pit? ^40^ A disciple is not above his teacher, but everyone when he is fully trained will be like his teacher. ^41^ Why do you see the speck of chaff that is in your brother’s eye, but don’t consider the beam that is in your own eye? ^42^ Or how can you tell your brother, ‘Brother, let me remove the speck of chaff that is in your eye,’ when you yourself don’t see the beam that is in your own eye?
 You hypocrite!
 First remove the beam from your own eye, and then you can see clearly to remove the speck of chaff that is in your brother’s eye.